JayProngs/DeepLearning.AI-TensorFlow-Developer-Professional-Certificate/README.md

 4. Sequences, Time Series and Prediction

-You can verify certificate at : https://coursera.org/verify/professional-cert/X5CCJKQ43XVB It was one of the most excruciating but insightful course.
+You can verify certificate at : https://coursera.org/verify/professional-cert/X5CCJKQ43XVB

+It was one of the most excruciating but insightful course.
+Worth it.
+Thanks and Enjoy coding, Jayesh